-Tier Customers Stakeholders Customer Responsibilities Stakeholder Responsibilities VHIE Responsibilities Objective and Characteristics Value in Connecting to the VHIE Data Criteria Security Outcome 2 and Higher - USCDI Version 2 and Higher Participating HCOs in Accountable Care Organization, VCCI, Blueprint for Health, Bi- State, other programs Participating Payers involved in Health Reform efforts Population Health Management and Quality care programs Accountable Care Organization; Blueprint for Health; Vermont Department of Health; other) Care Coordination programs being supported (VCCI, Accountable Care Organization, others).
+Tier Cus stomers Stakeholders Customer Responsibilit ies Stakeholder Responsibilit ies VHIE Responsibilities Objective and Characteristics Value in Connecting to the VHIE Data Criteria Security Outcome 2 and HCC Higher - Accu USCDI Care Version 2 Org and VCC Higher for I Stat program Part Paye invo: ganization, CI, Blueprint Health, Bi- ste, other ograms rticipating yers rolved in alth Reform orts Population Health Management and Quality care programs Accountable Care Organization; Blueprint for Health; Vermont Department of Health; other) Care management programs being supported (VCCI, Accountable Care Organization, others).
 Policy makers, clinicians and HCO administrators reliant on data reports from the Accountable Care Organization (ACOs); Blueprint for Health; Vermont Department of Health; Medicaid; other.
 Green Mountain Care Board (GMCB) Capture data in discrete data fields in EHR.
-Capture discrete claims data to be shared with the VHIE Hold vendors accountable for sharing data for program(s) in which the HCO participates Complete the Data Set and Data Quality Standards Worksheet containing the expanded data set requirements Establish expanded clinical and claims data set Identify standardization issues to achieve interoperability Identify HCOs needing assistance in meeting Clinical Quality measures for their program Partner with VITL and the HCO or Payer and the program(s) in data quality projects to continuously improve data quality Assess the ability of HCOs and Payers to document minimum data sets and their vendors capability to send that data using the Data Set and Data Quality Standards Worksheet.
+Capture discrete claims data to be shared with the VHIE Hold vendors accountable for sharing data for program(s) in which the HCO participates Complete the Data Set and Data Quality Standards Worksheet containing the expanded data set requirement s Establish expanded clinical and claims data set Identify standardizati on issues to achieve interoperabil ity Identify HCOs needing assistance in meeting Clinical Quality measures for their program Partner with VITL and the HCO or Payer and the program(s) in data quality projects to continuously improve data quality Assess the ability of HCOs and Payers to document minimum data sets and their vendors capability to send that data using the Data Set and Data Quality Standards Worksheet.
 Facilitate the effort with HCOs and Payers to improve data quality at the documentation level or the technical level to meet stakeholder's and customer's minimum data requirements.
-Identify data delivery and standardization opportunities Resolve data delivery and standardization standardization of the document and standardization of the delivery and standard Meet the clinical and claims data set requirements in the Data Set and Data Quality Standards Worksheet Scope of data collected supports performance measures, interoperability supports population health management and health reform efforts.
+Identify data delivery and standardization opportunities Resolve data delivery and standardization opportunities Clinical and claims data sets are complete, accurate, standardized, and interoperable Performance measurement and population health management applications are optimized.
+Same as Tiers 0 and 1 with the addition of: Data can be used for advanced end user tools and services (Care Management tools, custom data marts for customer use Advanced reporting driven by clinical and claims data (Comparative data sets, etc.) Meet the clinical and claims data set requirements in the Data Set and Data Quality Standards Worksheet Scope of data collected supports performance measures, interoperability supports population health management and health reform efforts.
 Include the Connectivity Criteria tier achievement in HIT-related Certificate of Need requests to the GMCB Same as Tier 0 Increased data quality enables usage and confidence in information to optimize quality performance measurement, population management reporting, and health reform efforts.